 2. Inter partes review is subject to an additional limitation relating to co-pending litigation involving the patent being reviewed.
 Both post-grant review and inter partes review need to be filed before the third party seeks a declaratory judgment challenging the validity of a claim in the patent.
 In addition, an inter partes review must be filed within one year of the third party being served with an infringement complaint by the patentee.

 3. The standard of proof required to justify commencement of an inter partes review is also slightly different than the standard of proof required to trigger commencement of post-grant review.
 For an inter partes review to be commenced, a third party must establish a reasonable likelihood that they will prevail on at least one claim, as opposed to post-grant review’s requirement that at least one challenged claim is more likely than not to be deemed unpatentable.
-The AIA fails to specifically address this difference in standards, leading to widely varying speculation about whether there will be a significant difference in the way a request under inter partes review is treated relative to post-grant review.

 4. The prior art available for inter partes review is limited relative to post-grant review.
 Inter partes review is akin to inter partes reexamination in that it is limited to prior art grounds based on patents and printed publications, whereas post-grant review can be based on any grounds that are available for an invalidity defense.
 Significantly, this constraint limits the estoppel effects of inter partes review relative to post-grant review.
 Post-grant review may preclude a third party from raising virtually any invalidity defense in litigation.
 The scope of legal estoppel for inter partes review is commensurate with current inter partes reexamination estoppel.
 Thus, even if it has availed itself of inter partes review, a third party should retain their ability to raise invalidity defenses in other fora based on all grounds other than patents and printed publications that were or reasonably could have been raised during the inter partes review.